mongodb/docs/source/reference/javascript.rst

 .. js:function:: getMemInfo()

-   Returns a document with two fields that report the amount of memory used by the shell process.
-The fields returned are :term:`resident
-   <resident memory>` and :term:`virtual <virtual memory>`.
+   Returns a document with two fields that report the amount of memory used by the JavaScript shell process.
+The fields returned are :term:`resident <resident memory>` and :term:`virtual <virtual memory>`.

-TODO confirm that it it's the shell process. as values don't match serverStatus()

 .. js:function:: _srand()

    For internal use.

-   ..
-I can't get this function to work, but it's imported in the source. -sk

 .. js:function:: _rand()